Signs and Pavement Markings

-Sign fabrication, installation and maintenance for traffic signs is done in-house in "the sign shop" at Traffic Operations.
+Sign fabrication, installation, and maintenance for traffic signs are done in-house in "the sign shop" at Traffic Operations.
 Throughout the year, the traffic crews are responsible for maintaining approximately 30,000 signs.
 These include speed limit signs, STOP signs and street name signs.

 Traffic Operations paints approximately 1,500 lane miles of roads per year using 25,000 gallons of paint.
 Crews also maintain about 1,500 crosswalks, pavement marking arrows, railroad markings, and red curbs.